NeuroJSON/jnifti/JNIfTI_specification.md

 #### Orientation (NIFTI-1 header: `pixdim[0]`)

-The first element in the `pixdim[]` array, i.e. `pixdim[0]` in NIFTI-1/2 header indicates the handness of the coordinate system - `pixdim[0]` has a value of 0 or 1 indicates a "right-anterior-superior" (RAS) coordinate (+x-axis = right.  +y-axis = anterior, +z-axis = superior); a value of "-1" indicates a "left-anterior-superior" (LAS) coordinate system.
+The first element in the `pixdim[]` array, i.e. `pixdim[0]` in NIFTI-1/2 header indicates the handedness of the coordinate system - `pixdim[0]` has a value of 0 or 1 indicates a "right-anterior-superior" (RAS) coordinate (+x-axis = right.  +y-axis = anterior, +z-axis = superior); a value of "-1" indicates a "left-anterior-superior" (LAS) coordinate system.